giovannabbottino/notebook/_docs/data_structure/hash.md

 A hash table or associative array is a key value lookup.
 In others words, it is a [data structure]({{site.baseurl}}/data_structure) that stores elements in key-value pairs where the key is a unique integer that is used for indexing the values and the value is the data associated with keys.

-You use hash tables because they have a time complexity of O(1).
-Using a hash table is one of the fastest ways.
+You might want to use hash tables because they have a time complexity of O(1).
+Using a hash table is one of the fastest ways to search, insert and delete.
 {: #why}

-In a hash table, a new index is processed using the keys.
-And, the element corresponding to that key is stored in the index.
+In a hash table, a new index is processed using keys, and the element corresponding to that key is stored in the index.
 This process is called hashing.

-Hashing is a technique or process of mapping keys, values into the hash table.
+Hashing is a technique or process of mapping keys values into the hash table.
 The efficiency of mapping depends on the efficiency of the hash function used.

 Let a hash function H(x) maps the value x at the index x-1.
 For example if the list of values is [1,2,3,4,5] it will be stored at positions {0,1,2,3,4} in the Hash table.
 However, when the hash function generates the same index for multiple keys, there will be a hash collision.

-The hash collision can be solved using chaining or open addressing.
+The hash collision can be solved using two techniques, chaining or open addressing.

 ## Hash Collision